Health Information Management

 Health Information Management Baccalaureate Degree

 Health information management (HIM) is a diverse yet evolving field that incorporates medicine, management, finance, information technology, and law into one dynamic career path.
-The HIM baccalaureate degree program prepares the graduate HIM professional with the skills and competencies in health data management, data analytics and informatics, information governance, privacy and security, compliance, clinical documentation improvement, revenue cycle management, medical coding, administering health information technology and administrative and clinical work flow.
-Students will focus on the management of information, people and operational units, participation in administrative committees, preparation of budgets and administration of computerized health information systems.
+The major in health information management is designed to prepare students with skills and competencies in health data management, data analytics and informatics, information governance, privacy and security, compliance, clinical documentation improvement, revenue cycle management, medical coding, administering health information technology and administrative and clinical work flow.

-Job opportunitiesfor baccalaureate degree graduatesexist in multiple settings throughout the healthcare industry.
-These organizations include hospitals, multispecialty clinics and physician practices, long-term care, mental health, and other ambulatory care settings.
-The profession has seen significant expansion in nonpatient care settings, with careers in managed care and insurance companies, software vendors, consulting services, government agencies, education, and pharmaceutical companies.
+Job opportunities for baccalaureate degree graduates exist in multiple settings throughout the healthcare industry.
+These organizations include hospitals, multi-specialty clinics and physician practices, long-term care, mental health, and other ambulatory care settings.
+The profession has seen significant expansion in non-patient care settings, with careers in managed care and insurance companies, software vendors, consulting services, government agencies, education, and pharmaceutical companies.
 Jobs may include medical coder or biller, data analyst, revenue cycle analyst, clinical documentation improvement specialist, tumor registrar, office manager, HIM director, and many more.
 Visit AHIMA's Career Map for additional information on job titles, descriptions, salaries, and career pathways.